dramforever/urvirt/doc/how-it-works.md

 ### `CONFIG_FD`

-This is where the.
-Also includes all of the privileged state, which is filled in by the stub.
+This contains information the loader tells the stub, and after that, includes all of the privileged state, which is filled in by the stub.

 This bit is mapped when the stub is doing its work, and unmapped when the virtualized kernel is running.

 ### `RAM_FD`

-This is all of 'RAM', created with `memfd_create(2)`.
+This is all of 'RAM', created with `memfd_create`.
 At initialization, we copy the kernel here and jump to it.
 Later on with virtual memory we map pages from `RAM_FD` at various virtual addresses as needed.